Chicken with lemon roast potatoes and green beans

 Preheat an oven to 180c and put your oven rack on the lowest shelf you can.

 Meanwhile, turn to the beans.
 Heat the olive oil in a saucepan and add the onion and ½ tsp salt on a medium heat and gently cook until the onions are soft and translucent, over 5-7 minutes.
-Add the garlic and oregano and cook for a few more minutes.
+Add the garlic, sumac, chilli and paprika and cook for a few more minutes.
 Add the green beans to the pan, stir to combine, then add the tomatoes, stock pot and sugar.
 Bring to a simmer then cook on a low heat for 45-60 minutes until the sauce has reduced and is clinging to the beans.
+Check the seasoning on the tomato beans and stir through the parsley.

 Check the chicken is cooked by either testing with a meat thermometer or inserting a skewer into the thickest part of the thigh to check that the juices run clear.
 If the juices are not clear, return it to the oven for another 10-20 minutes.